IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 4. If you choose to create a self signed certificate for ingress, please follow below steps.
-  Create certificate and key for ingress - ingress.crt and key ingress.key This is for create cert for ingress object to enable https for ITXA.
+  Create certificate and key for ingress - ingress.crt and key ingress.key This is for creating the cert allowing the ingress object to enable HTTPS for ITXA.
   Prereq is to select a ingress host for launching ITXA.

-  e.g. ingress host  your machine specific.
+  e.g. machine-specific ingress host.
   Pleae note the ingress host should end in the subdomain name of your machine.

   cmd -